 Steve Saint founded ITEC, Indigenous People's Technology and Education Center.
 They develop tools, technology and training systems for indigenous God-followers to reach their own people with the gospel of Christ through meeting their physical needs (see www.itecusa.org).
 Steve is an entrepreneur whose flying car has captured the imagination of many.
-As I noted on my Facebook page, last week he was seriously injured while testing a design for ITEC.
+Last week he was seriously injured while testing a design for ITEC.

 Here’s Steve Saint himself, speaking from his hospital bed.
 I love this brother.
 Even in this crisis, his mind is on God’s kingdom.

 Update from the Saint Family, posted June 20